MasonG27/Game-Development-Project/index.md

 <p><img src="AnimGraph.PNG" /></p>

 <p>After I had the AI working in a decent state I decided to start adding stats such as health, mana, xp and gold systems.
-All of these functions were sent to the player through notifiers once the action occured to the enemy.</p>
+All of these functions were sent to the player through notifiers once the action occurred to the enemy.</p>

 <p><img src="GoldAndXP.PNG" /></p>